SayanChakraborty07/HR_Workforce_Retention_Analysis_Dashboard/README.md

 # Introduction

-This project focuses on understanding the factors contributing to employee turnover at XYZ Company, which has been experiencing a consistent 15% exit rate.
-By analyzing HR data, the goal is to uncover patterns that help the organization make informed, data-driven decisions to improve retention.
+XYZ Company has been experiencing a consistent attrition rate of approximately 15% over the past few years, which has begun to impact overall organizational performance and stability.
+To gain a clearer understanding of the factors contributing to this workforce turnover, the company has engaged an HR analytics consultancy to analyze its employee data.
+As the HR analyst for this project, your role is to develop a comprehensive dashboard that enables leadership to make informed, data-driven decisions aimed at improving employee retention.

 # Project Overview